-Q. Do the costs that Duke is seeking to recover in this proceeding include any dues for membership in lobbying or advocacy organizations?

-A. Yes, Duke acknowledged in response to CAC's discovery that the company is seeking \$16,651.31 to cover the cost of membership in the Utility Solid Waste Activities Group ("USWAG").64 USWAG is a membership organization that lobbies and advocates for the interests of utility shareholders for less stringent and less costly EPA regulations of coal ash and other solid wastes, primarily by hiring attorneys to advocate before EPA and litigate legal challenges to EPA rules.
-USWAG also provides information to utilities on
+- Q. Do the costs that Duke is seeking to recover in this proceeding include any dues for membership in lobbying or advocacy organizations? - I believe so.
+In Cause No. 45749, Duke acknowledged in response to CAC's discovery that the Company was seeking \$16,651.31 to cover the cost of membership in the Utility Solid Waste Activities Group ("USWAG").
+USWAG is a membership organization that lobbies and advocates for the interests of utility shareholders for less stringent and less costly EPA regulations of coal ash and other solid wastes, primarily by hiring attorneys to advocate before EPA and litigate legal challenges to EPA rules.
+USWAG also provides information to utilities on less costly (which typically means, less protective of human health and the environment) ways to comply with EPA regulations.